Gå til innhold

 } // b closes channel 1 (once); a is empty and closes nothing

 A channel is unique, so Channel is move-only: it has move operations, and its copy operations are = deleted.
 The move constructor steals the other channel's id and sets the source to the empty state (-1); the destructor checks for that state, so a moved-from channel closes nothing.
 Because copying is deleted, Channel c = b; is a compile error rather than a silent double-close.
-The moves are noexcept, which is what lets a std::vector<Channel> move its elements instead of copying them when it grows.
+The moves are noexcept; since Channel is move-only a std::vector<Channel> must move it when it grows in any case, but noexcept is the right habit — it is what lets a vector move copyable types instead of copying them, and preserves the container's exception guarantees.
 (You wrote a destructor and the move operations — the Rule of Five — so you accounted for the copies too.
 You could avoid all of it by storing the handle in a std::unique_ptr: the Rule of Zero.)

 3. One interface, many shapes